 In July, 2015, LCV took the sounds of the Lowcountry internationally to Bermuda for two enthusiastically received performances.
 Also in July, Lowcountry Voices performed with music legend James Taylor in Columbia, SC.

 The choir performs in collaboration with several events associated with the North Charleston Cultural Arts Department and venues throughout the tri-county area and beyond.
 Wherever they perform, Lowcountry Voices delivers a passionate and powerful musical experience which engages every audience.

-Mr. Nelson is the Founding Director of Lowcountry Voices and continues to pursue his passion for preserving the cultural legacy and authenticity of African-American music.
-A native Charlestonian, Mr. Nelson began playing drums at age eight.
+Nelson began playing drums at age eight.
 By age thirteen, he began organizing and directing local gospel and school choirs.
 For four seasons (2008 -2012) he was the music director for the CSO Spiritual Ensemble and the CSO Spiritual Ensemble Chorale.
 He served as the Associate Director for the Charleston Symphony Orchestra Gospel Choir, directs the Perpetual Praise Chorale, and is Minster of Music for the Tri-County Chapter of the Gospel Music Workshop of America.